Trends

 It was a long three-hour bus ride from Antigua to Chichi.
 While the roads dramatically improved in Guatemala, the last part was a heart-stopping climb in the steepest mountain road you can imagine.
 The turns offered no visibility whatsoever and I had to mentally remind myself the driver probably knew what he was doing to prevent me from screaming.
 I was too sleepy for that, anyway.

 Chichi is small rural town in the highlands that really only comes alive on market days.
 Still a major trading centre, Mayas from all the nearby pueblos make the trip twice a week.
-Parts of the market sell mostly souvenirs to tourists, such as carved masks and various objects made of the traditional Maya textile (bags, tablecloths etc.).
+Parts of the market sell mostly souvenirs to tourists, such as carved masks and various objects made of the traditional Maya textile (bags, tablecloths, etc.).
 Unlike in many Asian markets, there are no fake brand names here and no clothes either but for the odd souvenir t-shirt.
-The rest of the market caters to local who buy and sell chickens, cooking tools, fruits and veggies etc.
+The rest of the market caters to locals who buy and sell chickens, cooking tools, fruits and veggies, etc.

 We spent the rest of the time in Chichi taking pictures.
-It proved tricky at first: the light wasn’t great (too bright and shadowy around the stalls) and the streets were packed.
-But I found the people fascinating and I wanted to capture it.
+It proved tricky at first.
+The light wasn’t great (too bright and shadowy around the stalls) and streets were packed!

 Colourful Blankets